Devstutor/.github/profile/README.md

 In 2024, Rahul started an open source community called devstutor.
 This community have only two members.
 Together, we have built:

-💻 A free programming curriculum.
+💯 A free programming curriculum.

-🏛️ Forums and chat rooms where you can get coding help and feedback on your projects (Working on it).
+💬 Forums and chat rooms where you can get coding help and feedback on your projects (Working on it).

-🧪 Everything is for free.
+ 🆓Everything is for free.

-🎒 5+ freecourses on Java, Spring, Spring-boot, Hibernate, Computer Science, Ethical Hacking, Artificial Intelligence.
+ 🧑‍💻5+ freecourses on Java, Spring, Spring-boot, Hibernate, Computer Science, Ethical Hacking, Artificial Intelligence (Working on it).